 Using QSEHRA, employees are able to receive help with medical care payments by seeking partial reimbursement from their employer.
 Employees are usually required to seek care and pay the insurance provider in full before filing for reimbursement.
 All reimbursements are tax-free for both the employee and the employer.

 Other non-insurance healthcare benefits could include a care membership, where an affordable monthly membership fee is paid in order to seek medical services for discounted prices.
-This is typically not insurance but it is a way to get discounted access to healthcare for non-emergency needs.
-Mira is a good example of a type of care membership program.
+This is not insurance but it is a way to get discounted access to healthcare primary, preventative, behavioral, and urgent care needs.
+Mira is an example of a type of care membership program that offers different plans and payment options starting at just $25 per month per employee.
+The sign-up is straightforward and user-friendly, and the customer service team offers assistance in helping members navigate to the most affordable care options nearest them.

 In addition to attracting more qualified employees to apply for your open job, offering employee benefits can be beneficial to the overall company as well.
 The right benefits can often improve employee morale, increase productivity, and raise the retention rate of employees.
 If you hire part-time employees frequently then this could save you a lot of time and money in the long run.